Hank0626/TimeBridge/README.md

 ```

 ## Contact
-If you have any questions, please contact [lpy23@mails.tsinghua.edu.cn](lpy23@mails.tsinghua.edu.cn) or submit an issue.
+If you have any questions, please get in touch with [lpy23@mails.tsinghua.edu.cn](lpy23@mails.tsinghua.edu.cn) or submit an issue.